cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 Pruning custom versions could be done using _mark and sweep GC_: once per defined period, a GC will start, mark old objects and prune them.
 This will require encoding a version mechanism in a KV store.

+### Managing versions and pruning

+Number of historical versions for `abci.Query` and snapshots for fast sync is part of a node configuration, not a chain configuration.
+As outlined above, snapshot and versioning feature is fully offloaded to the underlying DB engine.
+However, we still need to have a process to instrument the DB engine to create or remove a version.
+The `rootmulti.Store` keeps track of the version number.
+The `Store.Commit` function increments the version on each call, and checks if it needs to remove old versions.
+We need to add support for not `IAVL` store types there.

+NOTE: `Commit` must be called exactly once per block.
+Otherwise we risk going out of sync for the version number and block height.

+TODO: It seams we don't need to update the `MultiStore` interface - it encapsulates a `Commiter` interface, which has the `Commit`, `SetPruning`, `GetPruning` functions.
+However, we may consider splitting that interface into `Committer` and `PrunningCommiter` - only the multiroot should implement `PrunningCommiter`.

 ## Consequences